 I’ve eaten this along side some tomato sauce, and even used it in burrito wrap, its delicious and satisfying every time.
 On its own, I enjoy it topped with some dry coconut flakes and a spritz of lime juice.

-Reduce the heat, cover and gently cook for 35 minutes on low heat till the rice is soft and fluffy.
+- Reduce the heat, cover and gently cook for 35 minutes on low heat till the rice is fluffy